 Australian Shepherd Care

-The Aussie makes a wonderful companion for the right family.
-This breed tends to adapt well to all kinds of active households as long as they provide proper exercise and training.
-The tendency to herd children and nip at them can be scary for kids, especially visiting playmates.
-This breed will also try to herd cats, which is unlikely to be appreciated by the felines who are part of your household.
+The Aussie can make a wonderful companion for the right family.
+It tends to adapt well to different kinds of active households, as long as they can provide proper exercise and training.
+Aussies also need regular grooming.

 Common Health Problems